Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 block two remote locations at once, plus the area within one mile of itself.
 The blockage lasts 1 hour per divine rank.

+### Portfolio
-**Portfolio:** Every deity of rank 1 or higher has at least limited knowledge and control over some aspect of mortal existence.
+Every deity of rank 1 or higher has at least limited knowledge and control over some aspect of mortal existence.
 A deity's connection to its portfolio gives it a number of powers.